mahmoud/sedimental/entries/simple_statistics_for_systems.md

 So what tools does the engineer have for balanced measurement?
 When it comes to metadata, there is never a shortage of volume, dimensions, or techniques.
 To avoid getting lost, we focus on descriptive summary statistics that can be collected with minimal overhead.
-Having set the direction, let's start out by covering some familiar territory.
+With that direction, let's start out by covering some familiar territory.

 # Moments of truth